HackerYou/listed/readme.md

 # Listed API
 Listed API is the definitive list making API for your list making application needs!

-# Why?
 This API was built for a `React & Redux` workshop.
-No keys, no auth, just for fun and learning!
+No keys / no auth, just fun and learning!

 <!-- ### Authorization
 In order to make requests to the HackerYou API you need to first obtain an API key.
 Getting a key is easy, you need to make a POST request to `/key` and provide your email address, you will then be returned an `key` that you can use for your requests! -->

 ## Routes

-All requests need to be prefixed with `http://lists.hackeryou.com`.
+All requests need to be prefixed with `http://lists.hackeryou.com`

 <!-- ### Key
 #### `/key`